Howdy Folks, Depot Sam here, let’s find out about . . .

 The same with our neighbor to the north, Buena Vista.
 Instead of saying the words in Spanish properly, “Bwayna Veesta,” people say “Byoona Vista,” or they just say “Bue-nie.”
 And when folks visit the city of Pueblo to the east, locals usually say “Pee-eb-lo” instead “Pwe-blo.”
 I must admit I have trouble with that – makes me feel like a flat lander.
 Our friends to the south in the town of Saguache, which is a combination of the Ute word, Sa-gua-gua-chipa, or “water of the blue earth,” just say “Sah-watch.”

 A local landmark that is just a short trip northwest of Salida.
 The Ohio and Colorado Smelting and Refining Company built the 365 ft. high structure in 1917 but it was only used for about 30 months (last used in March of 1920).
 The base is concrete set on bedrock and is 40 feet wide, using standard guage railroad rails set on the end and criss-crosed horizontally 30 feet deep.
 It cost about $50,000 dollars in 1917 ($43,000 of that budget in brick).
 The area itself started as a 1,200 ton per day smelter-refining location back in 1902.
 That’s when the construction of the Ohio and Colorado Smelting and Refining Company started at the end of February that year.
 The 80 acres the OCS&R Company built the complex on was from land donated by Salida area residents or with money donated for that purpose.
-Salida’s City Clerk Bertie Roney became the first woman to climb to the top of the smokestack on Nov.
+Salida’s City Clerk Bertie Roney became the first woman to visit the top of the smokestack on Nov.
 14, 1917.
 She was hoisted up in a bucket.
 For more information click here.

 Salida the State Capital